-The firm always completes a client's transactions before the advisory affiliate enters orders for an associate's own account.
+The firm always completes a client's transactions before firm employees may enter orders for a firm account or for the employee's personal account.

-11.D.
-Personal Trading: investing in the same or related securities at the same time.
+11.D Personal Trading: investing in the same or related securities at the same time.